Skip to content

 • FAIR Principles for best practices in data consistency, accuracy, and compliance

-Steps to Publish Data Through MeteoGate
+Start Here – Steps to Publish Data Through MeteoGate

-1. Select data publishing pattern(s) and deployment environment
+Step 1: Select data publishing pattern(s) and deployment environment

 The choice between using a MeteoGate HVD service, the API Gateway, or direct access affects design choices and deployment.
 The deployment platform – whether EWC, public cloud, or on-premises – should align with data access needs and cost considerations.
 Establish rate limits and potentially access control to ensure efficient resource use and fair access.

-2. Structure and Prepare Data
+Step 2: Structure and Prepare Data

 Data must be structured into well-organised datasets and collections, ensuring compatibility with MeteoGate and WMO standards.
 High data quality is essential, and discovery metadata must be created to enable searchability in MeteoGate, WMO WIS2, and external search engines.

-3. Deploy and Integrate Data Supply
+Step 3: Deploy and Integrate Data Supply

 The Data Supply must be deployed according to the chosen publishing pattern.
 This involves setting up and validating API endpoints, publishing metadata and notifications, and ensuring security, scalability, and compliance.
-Once ready, Data Publishers must integrate the Data Supply with MeteoGate and WIS2 components.

-1 Select Data Publishing Pattern
+Step 1: Select Data Publishing Pattern

 The Data Publisher and/or Data Owner will decide how they want their data to be made available.
 Data can be published through MeteoGate in three different patterns.
 The choice should be based on the data type, existing technical solutions and runtime environments already used for sharing open data (if any), and specific requirements for access control, cost, and performance.
 Data Publishers and/or Owners can choose different options for different datasets and APIs.

 The publishing pattern must be selected before designing the Data Supply and APIs as it influences design choices.
-All options will need MeteoGate-compliant metadata and notifications to be shared to WMO WIS2 (See registering a WIS2 Node).
+All options will need MeteoGate-compliant metadata and notifications to be shared to WMO WIS2 (See Registering a WIS2 Node.

 Pattern 1: Using a MeteoGate HVD Service